malik111110/sentient-core-optimisation/.documents/hackathon/llama3/LLAMA3_MODEL_GUIDE.md

 ## 1. Overview

-Meta Llama 3 is the next generation of open-source LLMs developed by Meta, released on **April 18, 2024**.
+Meta Llama 3 is the next generation of open-source LLMs from Meta.
+The family, which began with the **April 2024** release of the 8B and 70B models, has since expanded to include newer versions like **Llama 3.2 and 3.3**, with a strong focus on improving on-device performance.
 These models are designed to be highly capable and support a broad range of use cases, demonstrating state-of-the-art performance on various industry benchmarks and offering new capabilities like improved reasoning.

 ## 2. Model Architecture and Training